History of the FIBA Basketball World Cup: Tournament changes, the "Big Three" dominance (1986-1998)

 After the preliminary round mismatches four years previous, the 1990 FIBA World Championship was trimmed to a sixteen team format that would remain in place until 2006.
 Like it did in 1950, Luna Park in Buenos Aires hosted the tournament final as FIBA returned to its roots in Argentina.
 The sixteen teams were divided into four groups of four teams each; the top two teams in each group advanced to the second group stage.
 The top two teams in each of the second group stage groups then advanced to the single-elimination knockout round.
 Qualification was again revised as Asia and Africa were given two berths each, and Oceania one.
 Five teams each qualified from the newly restructured Tournament of Americas (which now included teams from North, Central, and South America) and the Eurobasket tournament.
 Host Argentina also was given a spot in the tournament.
 This tournament would be the last to feature Yugoslavia and the Soviet Union, and both made the most of it, meeting in the gold medal match.
 Led by Croatian Dražen Petrović and Serbian Vlade Divac, the golden generation of Yugoslav basketball played together for the last time in a major international tournament at the World Championship.
 The team won the gold medal, beating the Soviet Union 92–75, a fitting end for a country that was soon to break into ethnic war and pit former teammates against each other.
 The Soviet Union won a silver medal in their last tournament, although they were already weakened on account of the Baltic countries declaring independence in early 1990.
 Most importantly, the Soviets were without star center Arvydas Sabonis after Lithuania declared independence in March 1990.
 The United States captured the bronze by beating Puerto Rico 107–105 after trailing by eight points with 1:28 left.
 Despite not winning a medal, the fourth-place finish was the best finish for the Puerto Ricans in the World Championship.
-Once again, Asian and African teams struggled, as Angola, Egypt, China, and Korea all finished winless in group play.
+Once again, Asian and African teams struggled, as Angola, Egypt, China, and South Korea all finished winless in group play.